romanovichim/TonFunClessons_Eng/3lesson/thirdlesson.md

 ## Requirements

-To complete this tutorial, you need to install the [toncli] command line interface (https://github.com/disintar/toncli/blob/master/INSTALLATION.md).
+To complete this tutorial, you need to install the [toncli](https://github.com/disintar/toncli/blob/master/INSTALLATION.md) command line interface .

 And also be able to create/deploy a project using toncli, you can learn how to do it in the [first lesson](https://github.com/romanovichim/TonFunClessons_Eng/blob/main/1lesson/firstlesson.md).